MyAlexro/Scriptool/README.md

 ## Generate a QR code
-Generate 3 types(for now) of QR codes:
+Generate 3 types of QR codes:

 - Text/Link: when scanned it will return a text or a link
 - Autoconnect to a WiFi Network: when scanned it will connect to the specified SSID using the specified password(It supports only WPA and WPA2 authentication)